geigerzaehler/beets-alternatives/README.md

     paths:
       default: $album/$title
     formats: aac mp3
+    embed: true
     query: "onplayer:true"
     removable: true
 ```

 The first two options determine the location of the external files and
 correspond to the global [`directory`][config-directory] and
 [`paths`][config-paths] settings.
-The `format` option specifies the
+The `formats` option specifies the
 formats we transcode the files to (more on that below).
-Finally, the
+The `embed`
+option specifies that album art should be embedded in the transcoded
-`query` option tells the plugin which files you want to put in the
+files.
+The `query` option tells the plugin which files you want
-external location.
-The value is a [query string][] as used for the
+to put in the external location.
+The value is a [query string][] as used
-beets command line.
-In our case we use a flexible attribute to make the
+for the beets command line.
+In our case we use a flexible attribute to
-selection transparent.
+make the selection transparent.
+Finally, the `removable` option tells
+the plugin that that target directory is on a removable storage (details
+see below).

 Let’s add some files to our selection by setting the flexible attribute
 from the `query` option.
 (Since we use boolean values for the